daniellaakpoguma/Data-Analsyt-Portfolio/Microsoft Excel/Bakery Sales Dashboard/README.md

 - Explore key performance indicators (KPIs) to gauge business performance and inform decision-making.

 # Methodology
-After visualizing the sales data in Microsoft Excel, advanced market basket analysis and association rules will be conducted using R in RStudio.
 This step aims to uncover deeper insights into customer purchasing behavior and identify potential opportunities for business improvement.

 ## Data Preparation
 - Checked for duplciates, none found